-Heavy rain: Red alert in parts of Kerala, Karnataka and Tamil Nadu
+Heavy rain: Relief for Kerala as IMD lifts red alert across state

-New Delhi, Oct 22: The Indian Meteorological Department (IMD) has issued orange and yellow alerts for parts of south interior Karnataka including Kodagu and Mysuru.
+New Delhi, Oct 22: The Indian Meteorological Department (IMD) on Tuesday lifted red alert across Kerala and an orange alert was issued only for Idukki.
 A red alert, however, has been issued for coastal Karnataka till Wednesday.

 Incessant rains in north interior Karnataka has wreaked havoc as many rivers, rivulets and small streams are in spate, reminiscent of the floods in August this year.